colorimetry/colorimetry-net/README.md

 ```
 <a href="https://www.netlify.com"><img src="https://www.netlify.com/img/global/badges/netlify-color-bg.svg" alt="Deploys by Netlify" /></a>

-Using docker:
+Using docker, this builds all output as static files into the `dist` directory
+in the docker image:

 ```
-build build .
+docker build .
 ```